 - Maintain general cleanliness of the generator and its surroundings.
 In an enclosed unit, make sure there are no rodents trying to take up residence.

 - Check the oil level when the unit isn’t running.
 If the generator has been running, wait for 10 minutes after it shuts down to check the oil level (this allows all of the oil in the engine to drain back into the sump).
 Maintain the oil level as close to the full mark as possible without overfilling.

 Here’s a handy checklist to help guide you as you work to maintain your standby generator(s).
-Be sure to take note of the frequency recommendations for these maintenance activities:
+So, be sure to take note of the frequency recommendations for these maintenance activities:

 - Make sure your generator exercises (typically no-load, automatic transfer switch exercise cycle).